Justin-Orr/RevatureProject0/README.md

 # RevatureProject0
-A digital library cli application in scala to practice using scala and connectivity with MySQL.
+A digital library cli application in scala to practice using scala and connectivity with MySQL using the jdbc java api.
+The data is a collection of books along with meta data about each book such as title, author, publisher, etc. Python was used for data formatting before insertion into the MySQL database.
+The application allows the user to query the db for a READ ONLY view of the books and their related information.